We're always hearing of new opportunities and resources for literary translators, and we want to keep you updated on what is available.

 Translations from the Literary Translation Mentoring Programme

-First Lines is an annual anthology of translations by participants on Literary Translation Mentoring Programme.
+First Lines was an anthology of translations by participants on Literary Translation Mentoring Programme.
 It is no longer active.

 BCLT YouTube Channel